wuhanrui/KPDA/README.md

 ## Knowledge Preserving and Distribution Alignment (KPDA)

-A demo application running on the wireless data set.
+A demo application running on the wireless data set, this is a kernelized version.
 Knowledge Preserving and Distribution Alignment for Heterogeneous Domain Adaptation, ACM Transactions on Information Systems, 2021
 Authors: Hanrui Wu, Qingyao Wu, Michael K. Ng
 Please note that the initialization of the mapping matrices P and Q has an impact on the result.